Volodymyr Gubarkov

 February 2024

-In a need to parse some logs, extract values from it, and convert a value from hex to decimal, I came up with this GAWK script:
+In a need to parse some logs, extract values from them, and convert a value from hex to decimal, I came up with this GAWK script:

 match($0, /larger than 15 chars: (.+) actual size is: 19 .+ GUID: (.+),/, arr) {